betterscientificsoftware/bssw.io/CuratedContent/GitHubActions.md

-Although GitHub's [REST API](https://docs.github.com/en/rest/reference) has long provided the functionality needed for projects to script up almost any workflow they may wish, [*Actions*](https://docs.github.com/en/actions/reference) represent an easier to use and more convenient abstraction.
-However, one price to pay for this convenience is that anything automated with GitHub Actions will likely work only on GitHub and nowhere else.
+Although GitHub's [REST API](https://docs.github.com/en/rest/reference) has long provided the functionality needed for projects to script up almost any workflow they may wish, [*Actions*](https://docs.github.com/en/actions/reference) were introduced with the goal of providing an easier to use and more convenient interface.
+Whether that goal was achieved is debatable.
+Certainly, one price to pay for this convenience is that anything automated with GitHub Actions will likely work only on GitHub and nowhere else.
 In fact, it is often difficult even to test [GitHub Action workflows locally](https://github.com/nektos/act).
-Depending on the kind of activity to be automated, it may be best for a project to minimize dependence on GitHub Actions and implement the majority of work as a single job workflow that invokes a shell or python script.
+Depending on the kind of activity to be automated, it may be best for a project to minimize dependence on Actions by using a single-job workflow that invokes a shell or python script where the majority of actual automation work is implemented.

 <!---
 Publish: review